roban/CosmoloPy/README.rst

 CosmoloPy
 =========

-a cosmology package for Python
+A cosmology package for Python.

 For documentation and installation instructions, see http://roban.github.com/CosmoloPy/